-The primary purpose of this Association is to provide a forum for the consideration of problems and policies of concern to the committee of the county board of each county in the state responsible for forestry programs of the county, including those programs carried out under s.
+The primary purpose of this corporation is to provide a forum for the consideration of problems and policies of concern to the committee of the County Board of each County in the state responsible for forestry programs of the County, including those programs carried out under s.
 28.10 and Chapter 77 of the Wisconsin Statutes.